 Affiliate Faculty, Banks Center for Educational Justice

-In solidarity with disability justice communities, my scholarship is concerned with transforming deficit discourses surrounding young children’s identities and competencies, specifically young children of Color with disabilities, in the context of everyday literacy practices.
-I come to this work as a white, enabled, cis-hetero woman, and strive to divest myself from interlocking systems of power which allow me access to unearned advantage.
-Through critical, sociocultural analyses, I focus on how early educators, young children, and families resist oppressive notions of “normalcy” through critical literacies.
-I consider how such resistance can inform shifts in teacher education and early childhood (special) education.
+My scholarship is concerned with transforming deficit discourses surrounding young children’s identities and competencies, specifically young Children of Color with disabilities.
+I come to this work as a white woman scholar and former inclusive early childhood teacher who was labeled with a disability as a young child.
+Drawing on Disability Critical Race Theory (DisCrit) and sociocultural perspectives, my recent work examines how racism and ableism intersect in the context of everyday literacy practices, as well as how early educators, young children, and families negotiate and resist oppressive notions of “normalcy."
+I consider how such resistance can inform shifts in teacher education and early childhood education.